stoplightio/studio/README.md

 You can even host the files in your own Git repository, and then publish when you're ready to show off your latest and greatest.

-To find out more about writing technical documentation in Studio, see our getting started guide [here](https://stoplight.io/p/docs/gh/stoplightio/studio/docs/Documentation/01-getting-started.md).
+To find out more about writing technical documentation in Studio, see our getting started guide [here](https://meta.stoplight.io/docs/platform/ZG9jOjU4NzU5Mg-types-of-documentation).

 ### Style Guides and Validation

-Enforce correctness and best practices with the native [Spectral](https://stoplight.io/spectral/) integration that alerts you to errors the moment they are created.
+Enforce correctness and best practices with Style Guides, powered by the native [Spectral](https://stoplight.io/spectral/) integration that alerts you to errors the moment they are created.

 ![Spectral validates and lints your APIs to ensure they are correct and functional](assets/images/spectral1.png)

 Clicking on errors or warnings also brings you to exactly where they are located in the document, making it easy to fix errors at the source.

-To find out more about Spectral and how validations can improve your API design workflow, see [here](https://meta.stoplight.io/docs/platform/branches/pam-215-doc-overview-updates/ZG9jOjMwMDI3MjA2-overview).
+To find out more about Stoplight Style Guides and how validations can improve your API design workflow, see [here](https://meta.stoplight.io/docs/platform/ZG9jOjMwMDI3MjA2-overview).

 ### Built-in Mocking